Feather development: Steps of feather development

 Feathers develop from the dermal papillae.
 Feathers begin to form from feather follicles, which are invaginations starting in the epidermis down to the dermis.
 It is in the dermis that the follicle and the pulp cavity begin to form the feather.
 The pulp cavity is the space that contains the feather follicle.
 The feather filament soon grows out of the follicle; this is due to cell proliferation, which is an increased number of cells as a result cell growth and division, at the follicle base.
 These new cells form two different tissues.
 There is the sheath, which is the main feather tissues and pulp caps.
 The sheath is the supportive layer that surrounds the feather, which falls off as it grows.
 Similarly, the pulp caps, which protect the dermal core, also fall off as the feather grows.
 The main feather tissues later unfurl, which causes the disposal of the sheath and the pulp caps as it assumes its functional shape.
 As the feather grows, its spathe, which is where the rachis and vanes attach, continues to form.
 When spathe is finished developing, the calamus begins to form within the base of the spathe.
 The calamus is the quill of the feather, which is the bottom portion that stays mainly within the pulp cavity.
 From there, the feather is fully developed and will remain as such until molting occurs, causing it to fall off.
-Feathers fall off during molting, which occurs in the at different times through the year depending on the type of bird.
+Feathers fall off during molting, which occurs at different times through the year depending on the type of bird.
 Birds can molt for seasonal, reproductive and many other reasons.